Stocks rise on Wall Street, even the most beaten-down banks

 They had struggled as depositors rushed to pull their money out en masse.
 Such runs can topple a bank, and investors have since been hunting for the next one that could fall.
 Much focus has been on First Republic Bank, which shares some similar traits with Silicon Valley Bank, and its stock had lost 90% for the year through Monday.

 Hopes for the banking industry began to turn over the weekend after regulators pushed together two huge Swiss banks.
-Shares of both banks in that deal rose Tuesday in Switzerland, including a 7% jump for acquirer UBS.
+Shares of both banks in that deal rose Tuesday in Switzerland, including an 8.5% jump for acquirer UBS.
 Credit Suisse, meanwhile, rose 2.6% after tumbling a day earlier.

 Credit Suisse had longstanding problems that were relatively unique, but all banks on both sides of the Atlantic have the shared challenge of navigating a world with much higher interest rates than a year earlier.